COVID-19: Living in London

 How will I get to College if I’m in a hall in North Acton?

 Due to its location, residents in North Acton will likely be required to take public transport.
-From 15 June 2020 it will be compulsory to wear a face covering on public transport in England.
+Face coverings must be worn for the full duration of journeys on the public transport network, including inside stations.
 Face coverings should cover both your mouth and nose.
 You can find the latest advice on public transport on the Transport for London website.

 Alternatively, you will also be able to cycle to South Kensington, which takes between 35-50 minutes.
 This will be clearly advertised during the accommodation application process and students will have a range of options that are also available within walking distance to South Kensington.